-Philip's Questions and James' Letter « Catholic Insight
+Philip and James: Apostles in Arms « Catholic Insight

-Philip and James, Apostles, have been celebrated together on this day in May since the revision of the calendar in 1969.
-(They were originally commemorated on May 1st, but that was adopted as Saint Joseph the Worker, as an antidote to the communist ‘International Workers’ Day).
+Philip and James, Apostles, have been celebrated together on this third day in May since the revision of the calendar in 1969.
+They were originally commemorated on May 1st, the anniversary of the church dedicated to them in Rome, but that day was adopted as Saint Joseph the Worker by Pius XII in 1955, as an antidote to the communist ‘International Workers’ Day’.
 Hence, here we are, on the Tres de Mayo.

+Philip appears a few times in the Gospels: He points out Nathaniel, ‘the man without guile’, to Christ; it is Philip whom Christ asks how they will feed the five thousand, ‘to test him’ and Philip replies that three hundred denarii – or days’ wages – wouldn’t be enough.
+And Philip, always the literalist, later asks, towards the close of our Lord’s life, to ‘show us the Father, and we will be satisfied’, to which Christ replies, ‘Have I been with you so long, and yet you do not know me, Philip?
+He who has seen me has seen the Father; how can you say, `Show us the Father’?
+Do you not believe that I am in the Father and the Father in me?

-A non-canonical tradition has it that Philip preached with Bartholomew (the Nathaniel of Saint John’s Gospel) to the Greeks in Asia Minor with much success, for which they were, like Saint Peter, eventually crucified upside down in the city of Hieropolis,
+A non-canonical tradition has it that Philip preached with Bartholomew (the new name of Nathaniel of Saint John’s Gospel, as above) to the Greeks in Asia Minor with much success, for which they were, like Saint Peter, eventually crucified upside down in the city of Hieropolis,

 James, called the ‘lesser’ or the ‘minor’, for the simple reason that he seems to have been younger than the other James, the ‘greater’, or ‘major’ (whom we celebrate on July 25th).